rennes-us/shopify-img-convert/README.md

 # shopify-img-convert

+**NOTE: Now that I see on the [Shopify url filters] page that Shopify can provide converted versions server-side this probably isn't needed.**

 A kludgy Python script to find all product images in a [Shopify] store that are PNGs and replace them with JPGs.
 Not terribly well tested, so use with caution.